versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

     alert('Please enter a story id first'); // Warn, and: return; // Get out of here...
   }
-  createForm(storyModel); // Pass the model into createForm, causing the if (model) branch to run, causing };                        // model.fetch() to execute, causing Backbone.sync to the model from the V1 API, and
+  createForm(storyModel); // Pass the model into createForm, causing the "if (model)" branch to run, causing };                        // model.fetch() to execute, causing Backbone.sync to fetch the model from the V1 API, and
                           // causing finish() to execute, causing Backbone.Form and friends to execute and presto! function storySave() { // Called when you click 'Save Story' if (storyForm.validate() != null) return; // Backbone Forms validates the form based on the schema we gave it,